Claude Sonnet vs. Opus: Which Model for Which Task

 What this means for your model selection

-The question isn't only "Sonnet or Opus?" anymore, but which task needs which model.
+The question isn't only "Sonnet or Opus?" anymore, but which task needs which model and which tier is worth paying for.

-If you're new to Claude: Sonnet 4.6 is the sensible entry.
-It covers more tasks than 4.5 and requires less prompt engineering.
+If you're new to Claude, start with Sonnet 4.6: it covers more tasks than 4.5 and needs less prompt engineering.

-If you want to do coding tasks with the least effort (small tools, scripts, browser apps), Sonnet 4.6 is currently the strongest model for this use case.
+If you want to do coding tasks with the least effort (small tools, scripts, browser apps), Sonnet 4.6 has been the fastest and most reliable option for me on exactly those tasks.

-If you've been using Opus 4.6 for coding because Sonnet 4.5 wasn't enough: Sonnet 4.6 is worth a test.
-It's faster and delivers comparable results at a fraction of the Opus price.
+If you've been using Opus for coding because Sonnet 4.5 wasn't enough: Sonnet 4.6 is worth a test.
+It's faster and delivers comparable results at a fraction of the Opus price, which means you only reach for Opus when the task genuinely needs it.

 FAQ

-Match the model to the task.
-Sonnet 4.6 handles most content and coding work faster and far cheaper, with little prompt detail.
-Reserve Opus 4.6 for strategy, complex prompt development, code review, and long-context tasks with many variables, where its deeper reasoning earns the price.
+- Match the model to the task.
+Sonnet 4.6 handles most content and coding work faster and cheaper, with less prompt detail.
+Reserve Opus 4.8 for strategy, complex prompt development, code review, and long-context tasks with many variables, where its deeper reasoning earns the price.

-For complex strategy and concept work, weighing conflicting requirements, developing prompts that must run across many inputs in automations, code review and workflow architecture, and long documents where the answer depends on scattered details.
-There it keeps the thread better than Sonnet.
+- For complex strategy and concept work, weighing conflicting requirements, developing prompts that must run across many inputs in automations, code review and workflow architecture, and long documents where the answer depends on scattered details.
+It also holds complex multi-part tasks together slightly better than Opus 4.7 did.